 Every other year since 2005, the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

-In reviewing how sandbagging has been addressed in M&A transactions throughout the 15-year coverage period of the ABA studies, reasonably clear trend lines emerge.
+In reviewing how sandbagging has been addressed in M&A transactions throughout the 15+ year coverage period of the ABA studies, reasonably clear trend lines emerge.

-In the 2019 ABA study, 37% of the agreements included a pro-sandbagging provision, 4% of the agreements included an anti-sandbagging provision, and 59% of the agreements were silent on the issue.
-Looking at prior ABA studies, the number of deals with pro-sandbagging provisions dropped from a high of 56% in the 2005 study to a low of 35% in the 2015 study.
+In the 2023 ABA study, 19% of the agreements included a pro-sandbagging provision, 5% of the agreements included an anti-sandbagging provision, and 76% of the agreements were silent on the issue.
+Looking at prior ABA studies, the number of deals with pro-sandbagging provisions dropped from a high of 56% in the 2005 study to a low of 19% in the current, 2023 study.

-In contrast, deals silent on sandbagging jumped from a low of 39% in the 2005 study to a current high of 59% in the 2019 study.
-The inverse correlation between these two points is not surprising given that the number of anti-sandbagging provisions reported in the ABA studies remained relatively steady between 2005 and 2019, ranging from 4% to 10%.
+In contrast, deals silent on sandbagging jumped from a low of 39% in the 2005 study to a current high of 76% in the 2023 study.
+The inverse correlation between these two points is not surprising given that the number of anti-sandbagging provisions reported in the ABA studies remained relatively steady between 2005 and 2025, ranging from 2% to 10%.